Skip to main content

 model.constraint(isBefore);

-In this example the solver sees (propagates) that the minimum start time of y is 10 and maximum end time of x is 90.
-Without the constraint over presenceOf, the solver could not propagate that because in this case one of the intervals can be absent and the other one present (and so the value of isBefore would be absent and the constraint would be satisfied).
+In this example, the solver sees (propagates) that the minimum start time of y is 10 and maximum end time of x is 90.
+Without the constraint over presenceOf, the solver could not propagate that because one of the intervals can be absent and the other one present (and so the value of isBefore would be absent and the constraint would be satisfied).

-In order to achieve good propagation, it is recommended to use binary constraints over presenceOf when possible.
-E.g. use multiple binary constraints instead of a single big constraint.
+To achieve good propagation, it is recommended to use binary constraints over presenceOf when possible.
+For example, multiple binary constraints can be used instead of a single complicated constraint.

 pulse()